ContractingWorks/ClientAPI/Doc/DataModel.md

 ## Aggregate definitions
 Aggregates are a concept from Domain Driven Design, as described [here](https://www.martinfowler.com/bliki/DDD_Aggregate.html).
 For performance reasons, DDD is not used fully in Contracting.Works, but we do use many of the same terms and abstractions for clarity.

-In practice, an the address of an assignment does not make sense alone - it is conceptually a part of the assignment and edited together with the assignment.
-For most kinds of data, Contracting.Works allow manipulation of the datasets independently to allow for a flexible user experience.
+In practice, an address of an assignment does not make sense alone - it is conceptually a part of the assignment and edited together with the assignment.
+For most kinds of the data, Contracting.Works allows manipulation of the datasets independently to provide a flexible user experience.

 The following aggregates are defined in Contracting.Works, where a bullet indicates the aggregate is an aggregate root, while arrows indicate aggregate parts.
 Certain aggregates are not roots, but are available through their parent roots.
 An example of this is an **address**, which is part of both the assignment and customer aggregates.
-Rether than defining the address elements twice, a single definision is reused.
+Rather than defining the address elements twice, a single definition is reused.

 Address